 Will it sleep too hot?

-Foam sleeps hotter than spring.
+Foam mattresses sleep hotter than spring mattresses.
 The two best ways to reduce that heat build-up are airflow and moisture wicking.

-Real airflow and moisture wicking technology is hard to design and expensive to produce which is why some companies tout chemical additives, blue chemical spray coatings, paraffin-soaked covers, and other concepts with no evidence that they reduce heat build-up through the night.
+Real airflow and moisture wicking technology are hard to design and expensive to produce which is why some companies tout chemical additives, blue chemical spray coatings, paraffin-soaked covers, and other concepts with no evidence that they reduce heat build-up through the night.

 Other companies use low-cost alternatives, like low-density lofty covers (pillowtops).
 While this can sleep cooler, it separates you from the memory foam and can form body indentations quickly.